stuttgart-things/download-install-binary/README.md

 download_binary
 =========

-This is a generic role which includes the following tasks:
+This role includes the following tasks:
+- check whether the binary has been installed, and whether it locates in the ```bin_dir```
+- Install (when ```wanted_status="present"```, default) or delete (when ```wanted_status="absent"```) the binary file.
+The parameter ```wanted_status``` is usually overwriten by a config-file, e.g. cherry file.
+- If binary installed and version check required, the role checks binary version.
+When the wanted version does not match the installed version, it proceeds with the installation, otherwise the installation tasks are skipped to save time.

+The process of installing binary:
 - unarchive -> download and unarchive the zip-file for installation
 - copy -> copy the binary to bin-folder
 - remove -> remove the downloaded directory.

-If required, the role checks whether the package is already installed and its version if installed, before doing the tasks above.
-When the wanted version does not match the installed version, it proceeds with the installation, otherwise the tasks above are skipped to save time.

 Requirements
 ------------